 How Does Disability Fit into Employee Engagement?

 The inclusion of employees with disabilities is an important element of an engaged workforce.
 Approximately 36 million people report having a disability, making disability one of the largest minority groups in the country and one that anyone can join at any time.
 According to the Council for Disability Awareness, more than one in four 20-year-olds will become disabled before they reach retirement age.
-Visit EARN's Workplace Culture section for more information on Disability Prevalence.
+Visit EARN's Disability Prevalence page for more information.